DiffaAzkhani/task-master/docs/coupon.md

 ### POST /api/v1/coupons

-This endpoint is used for admin to add new discount with coupon code that user can claim.
+This endpoint allows administrators to create a new coupon in the system.
+The coupon can be used by users to apply discounts or special offers during their purchases.

 #### Request